Applying for the 100% Bursary Scheme

-Initial selection will be based on the financial declaration on this form and eligible candidates will be invited to take the relevant entrance exams in either November for 13+ and Sixth Form entry or January for 11+ entry.
+Initial selection will be based on the financial declaration on this form and eligible candidates will be invited to take the relevant entrance exams in January 2019.

-The Registrar will request a report from a candidate's current School in advance of the examinations and interviews.
+A report will be requested from a candidate's current School in advance of the examinations and interviews.
 Following assessment, all applications for 100% bursaries will be subject to comprehensive means testing.